Gait (human)

-A gait is a pattern of limb movements made during locomotion.
+A gait is a manner of limb movements made during locomotion.
 Human gaits are the various ways in which humans can move, either naturally or as a result of specialized training.
-Human gait is defined as bipedal, biphasic forward propulsion of the center of gravity of the human body, in which there are alternate sinuous movements of different segments of the body with least expenditure of energy.
-Gait patterns are characterized by differences in limb-movement patterns, overall velocity, forces, kinetic and potential energy cycles, and changes in contact with the ground.
+Human gait is defined as bipedal forward propulsion of the center of gravity of the human body, in which there are sinuous movements of different segments of the body with little energy spent.
+Various gaits are characterized by differences in limb movement patterns, overall velocity, forces, kinetic and potential energy cycles, and changes in contact with the ground.

 Classification

 Human gaits are classified in various ways.
 Each gait can be generally categorized as either natural (one that humans use instinctively) or trained (a non-instinctive gait learned via training).
 Examples of the latter include hand walking and specialized gaits used in martial arts.
 Gaits can also be categorized according to whether the person remains in continuous contact with the ground.